Post with vertical image

 This post exists because I had a question on Linkedin when I was sharing the following post that explains about the Implicitly and Explicitly waits: Explicit Wait and Implicit Wait in Selenium: Finally Explained!

-I won’t explain the difference because there’re a tons of blog posts and articles about it, but I’ll give you my opinion: only use Explicitly wait.
+I won’t explain the difference because there are tons of blog posts and articles about it, but I’ll give you my opinion: only use Explicitly Wait.

-It’s ok if you don’t know the difference or disagree with my point of view, and I would love to discuss with you on the comment section. ????
+It’s ok if you don’t know the difference or disagree with my point of view, and I would love to discuss it with you in the comment section. ????

 The scenario